-

 Appearance

 The tea leaves are dark brown with golden tips.
-The leaves are evenly fermented, indicating high quality processing.
+The leaves are evenly fermented, indicating high-quality processing.

 Aroma

-Dry tea has a deep, rich aroma with notes of nut, wood, caramel and a slight earthiness.
-Once brewed, the aroma opens up, adding hints of dried fruit, chocolate and sweet spice.
+Dry tea has a deep, rich aroma with notes of nuttiness, wood, caramel, and a slight earthiness.
+After brewing, the aroma develops, adding hints of dried fruit, chocolate, and sweet spice.

 Taste